 About Cyclades islands

-The most popular island of the Cyclades is Santorini, a volcanic island whose villages are built on the edge of a submerged caldera.
-From every spot of the caldera, visitors can see the top of the volcano and enjoy the most romantic sunset in the world.
-Due to its wild natural beauty and the fabulous sunset, Santorini is frequently chosen as a wedding and honeymoon destination.
+The most popular island of the Cyclades is Santorini, a volcanic island with quaint villages hanging on the edge of a submerged caldera.
+From every spot of the caldera, visitors can see the top of the volcano and enjoy the most romantic sunset views in the world.
+Due to its wild natural beauty and the fabulous sunset, Santorini is a very popular wedding and honeymoon destination.